-The complete guide to different types of level transmitters
+Complete guide to different types of level transmitters

 Types of level transmitters and how they operate

 There are six main types of level transmitters.
-Each of these transmitters work in different ways, making them useful for a number of different types of processes.
-BM Engineering provide a range of different types of level transmitters from Bürkert including radar, ultrasonic and guided microwave.
+Each of these transmitters works in different ways, making them useful for a number of different types of processes.
+BM Engineering provides pressure gauges.
+Find out how to use pressure gauges on our knowledge hub, from which the transmitters receive information.

 Radar fill level transmitters

-Radar fill level transmitters, use radio wave emissions just like radars.
+Radar fill level transmitters use radio wave emissions just like radars.
 Usually, these devices are mounted at or near the top of a tank filled with a liquid.
 The transmitter itself sends out a radar signal into the liquid in the tank and receives a reflection of that signal.
 The transmitters will then accurately calculate the current fill level of the tank based on how long it takes the transmitted signal to return.